SiMO: Single-Modality-Operable Multimodal Collaborative Perception¶

 | lidar vs fused | 0.5747 | 0.2773 | 0.0064 |

-After LAMMA, inter-modal feature discrepancy is reduced from 0.67 to 0.05, empirically validating the high degree of feature space unification.
+After LAMMA, the discrepancy between multimodal features drops from 0.67 to 0.05, validating high feature space unification.

 Highlights & Insights¶

-- Apt Parallel Circuit Analogy: Designing the multimodal system as a parallel rather than series circuit—functional as long as one pathway is active—is a concise and practically motivated concept.
+- Effective Parallel Circuit Analogy: Designing the multimodal system as a parallel rather than series circuit—where one valid path is enough—is a simple yet practical concept.

-- Novel Understanding of Modality Competition: Attributing modality competition to differences in task-relevant information density and circumventing it through isolated branch training—rather than attempting to balance gradients—offers greater determinism than existing gradient-control methods.
+- New Understanding of Modality Competition: Attributes modality competition to differences in "task-relevant information density" and bypasses it with isolated training rather than attempting balance, which is more deterministic than gradient regulation.

-- Plug-and-Play Compatibility: LAMMA can be integrated into different collaborative perception frameworks (AttFusion / Pyramid Fusion) without modifying the original methods.
+- Plug-and-Play: LAMMA can be adapted to different collaborative perception frameworks (AttFusion / Pyramid Fusion) without modifying the original methods.

-- Multi-Stage Training Pipeline: The four-stage PAFR procedure inevitably increases total training time.
+- Multi-stage Training Process: The four-stage PAFR training inevitably increases total training time.

-- Lack of Smoothing in Additive Fusion: Compared to the implicit smoothing afforded by CNN-based fusion, additive fusion is more sensitive to high-intensity sensor noise.
+- Lack of Smoothing in Additive Fusion: Compared to the implicit smoothing of CNN fusion, additive fusion may be more sensitive to high-intensity sensor noise.

-- Limited Experimental Datasets: Main experiments are conducted on the simulated OPV2V-H dataset; real-world datasets (DAIR-V2X / V2XReal) are only briefly validated in the appendix.
+- Limited Datasets: Main experiments rely on the simulated OPV2V-H dataset; real-world datasets (DAIR-V2X/V2XReal) are only briefly validated in the appendix.

-- Multimodal Balanced Learning: Gradient Blending, OGM (gradient modulation), PMR, UMT
+- Multimodal Balanced Learning: Gradient Blending, OGM, PMR, UMT

-- Foundational Components: PointPillar (LiDAR BEV), LSS (Camera BEV), BEVFusion, ConvNeXt, Pyramid Fusion
+- Foundational Components: PointPillar, LSS, BEVFusion, ConvNeXt, Pyramid Fusion

 Rating¶